learnk8s/learnk8s.io/src/custom-authentication/content.md

 - Users can use the same credentials for multiple applications and services
 - All applications and services have access to the same set of user information
-- Updating a password or another piece of information makes it immediately applicable to all applications and services
+- Updating a password, or another piece of information, makes it immediately take effect across all the applications and services
-- All user information is managed only once at a central place and there's no need to keep multiple data sets in sync
+- All user information is managed at a single central place and there's no risk of fragmentation and inconsistent data sets

-_This is the end of this tutorial._
+_That's the end of this tutorial._

 ## Cleaning up